svioletg/py-squaremap-combiner/README.md

 This project uses [loguru](https://github.com/Delgan/loguru) for its logging.
 Logging is disabled by default, but enabled at the `INFO` level when running the package as a command.
-If you\'re importing any modules from this package and want to make use of its logs, import `logger` from the `combine_core` module and use `helper.enable_logging()` to enable log output.
+If you're importing any modules from this package and want to make use of its logs, import `logger` from the `combine_core` module and use `helper.enable_logging()` to enable log output.